newjersey/paid-leave-claim-status/.github/pull_request_template.md

 <!-- If this work affects a user's experience, provide steps to test these changes in-app. -->

 ## How to view changes
 HTML files in `cypress/fixtures/` show example pages with the override scripts.
-They can be viewd as vanilla HTML pages (e.g. opening the file in your browser).
-Compare with the THML pages in the dev branch to these to see the changes made.
+They can be viewed as vanilla HTML pages (e.g. opening the file in your browser).
+To view changes, compare the HTML pages in the dev branch to the feature branch.
-- If you want to see what a page looks like without the script altogether, delete the `<pageName>.min.js` override script in the directory (e.g. `claimDetail.min.js` in `cypress/fixtures/claimDetail/`),save, and then view one of the HTML files in that directory. `npm run build` will regenerate the scripts.
+- If you want to see what a page looks like without the script altogether, delete the `<pageName>.min.js` override script in the directory (e.g. `claimDetail.min.js` in `cypress/fixtures/claimDetail/`), save, and then view one of the HTML files in that directory. `npm run build` will regenerate the scripts.
-- If you want to make changes to this, you can update the js in `src/claimStatus/paymentDetail.js`, run `npm run build` and then view these HTML pages.
+- If you want to make changes to the script, update the override script in `src` (e.g. `src/claimStatus/paymentDetail.js`), run `npm run build`, and then view these HTML pages.

 ## Notes